Recipient of a Full 6-Year WASC Accreditation: 2014 - 2020

 Important Coming Events: Please click here!

-For great photos of students learning by doing, and school event news, click on: www.Facebook.com/WaimeaMiddleSchool.
+For great photos of students learning by doing, and school events, click on: www.Facebook.com/WaimeaMiddleSchool.

 Behaviors For Learning - WMS Student Discipline Policy -- click here.